Marques de Caceres

-Marques de Caceres is a wine producer based in Cenicero, Rioja Alta, Spain.
+Marqués de Cáceres is a wine producer based in Cenicero, Rioja Alta, Spain.
 Their wines are among the most widely distributed Spanish brand wines in the United States.

-The winery was founded in 1970 by Henri Forner at the Cenicero in Rioja Alta, and named after an investor.
+The winery was founded in 1970 by Henri Forner at Cenicero in Rioja Alta, and named the after his main investor, Vicente Noguera y Espinosa de los Monteros, 7th Marquess of Cáceres.
 Forner's wine-making family had fled to France during the Spanish Civil War.
 The first wines were released in 1975.